 The best bit?
 Anyone can use this

 All of these features are made available over a regular wireless network connection.
 There are no expensive hubs or access points required, no cables to untangle, and no proprietary software to buy or set-up.

 All you need is a Linux distro with GNOME Shell 3.28 (or later), the (free) GSConnect extension, plus the (free) KDE Connect Android app to make use of the various features.

 How to Install GSConnect on Ubuntu

-Now for the fun bit: how to install GSconnect on Ubuntu 18.04 LTS and 18.10 (trivia: the feature is planned to ship by default in Ubuntu 19.04).
+Now for the fun bit: how to install GSconnect on Ubuntu 18.04 LTS and up (trivia: the feature was planned to ship by default in Ubuntu 19.04, but didn’t).

 Below, we walk you through the entire process from start to finish: from installing the extension on Ubuntu to installing the KDE Connect Android app on your phone.